classicalfreak96/mySQL/README.md

 - HW3: Implemented B+ trees for faster catalog searching, integrated with rest of DBMS
 - HW4: Implemented strict two phase locking that can be used with transactions, so that there are no data conflicts.

+The last and final portion of this project was to implement a noSQL database.
+This is in a separate repository as its code is completely unrelated to that of an SQL database.